natiteg/alx-low_level_programming/0x00-hello_world/README.md

 Resources
 Read or watch:

-Everything you need to know to start with C.pdf (You do not have to learn everything in there yet, but make sure you read it entirely first)
+-Everything you need to know to start with C.pdf (You do not have to learn everything in there yet, but make sure you read it entirely first)
-Dennis Ritchie
+-Dennis Ritchie
-“C” Programming Language: Brian Kernighan
+-“C” Programming Language: Brian Kernighan
-Why C Programming Is Awesome
+-Why C Programming Is Awesome
-Learning to program in C part 1
+-Learning to program in C part 1
 Learning to program in C part 2
 Understanding C program Compilation Process
 Betty Coding Style